ardagnir/chalcogen/README.md

 **Step 3:** Chalcogen is deactivated by default.
 Use Chalcogen:toggle or press Control-Alt-v to turn it on.

-##How is this different than atom's vim-mode.
+##How is this different than atom's vim-mode?
 Chalcogen runs an actual Vim instance in the background and routes keystrokes through Vim.
 Vim-mode just re-implements a bunch of Vim features.

 ##What works